 Facelift surgery is one of the safest and most popular procedures available.
 The most common facelift risks or complications include nausea and/or vomiting due to the anesthesia, bleeding, and infection.
 Some other less frequent complications specific to facelift or rhytidectomy procedures include injury to nerves, wound healing delays, scarring, and hair loss around the incisions.
 Most of these complications are temporary and resolve.

 The cost for a facelift procedure has changed dramatically over the years.
 Only available to the rich and famous in the past, the procedure can now be affordable.
 The price for a facelift procedure can range from $5,000 to more than $15,000 including surgeon fees, facility fees, and anesthesiologist fees.
 The cost depends on the extent and type of procedure (mini-facelift vs. full face lift with eye lift, neck lift, and brow lift), patient desires for rejuvenation, and type of anesthesia (general anesthesia versus conscious sedation anesthesia).

-If you are interested in learning more about facelift, contact our West Texas practice today, servicing El Paso, Las Cruces, Albuquerque, Juarez, Chihuahua, Canutillo, Alamogordo, and Northern Mexico.
+If you are interested in learning more about facelift, call our West Texas practice today at 915-351-1116 or fill out the form on this page.
+Servicing El Paso, Las Cruces, Albuquerque, Juarez, Chihuahua, Canutillo, Alamogordo, and Northern Mexico.